In the guide

 A further obligation on distributors is to be able to show traceability of the products you supply.
 In practice the documentation that is required to support Inland Revenue and VAT requirements should be sufficient, as long as they show from whom the goods were purchased and, if not for retail, to whom they were sold.
 Such records have to be kept for a minimum of six years, which should cover your GPSR obligations.

-Where you discover that a product you have supplied poses risks to the consumer and is unsafe, perhaps as a result of a consumer complaint, you must immediately notify your supplier of the issue.
+Where you discover (perhaps as a result of a consumer complaint) that a product you have supplied poses risks to the consumer and is unsafe you must immediately notify your supplier of the issue.
+In some instances - for example, where it is not easy to contact your supplier - you must then inform your local trading standards service.

 You must cooperate with the enforcement authorities at their request.
 This includes the provision of information relating to the product, the nature of the risk, the product's supply and marketing, and also in taking appropriate action to remove the risk from consumers.